 - How can I gracefully move people to the next logical step in the journey?

 - What are the benchmarks towards my goals and how will I measure them each step of the way?

-By taking the time to evaluate your own business’ past successes, map out the customer journey and set reasonable expectations for your ads, you can go farther faster with your ad dollars in 2021.
+By taking the time to evaluate your own business’ past successes, map out the customer journey and set reasonable expectations for your ads, you can go farther faster with your ad dollars this year.

-While it may seem like a slow start in the beginning, those incremental gains from setting advertising goals will add up fast and could allow you to have your best year yet in 2021.
+While it may seem like a slow start in the beginning, those incremental gains from setting advertising goals will add up fast and could allow you to have your best year yet.